nextgis/docs_ngweb/source/admin_tasks.rst

 .. note:: By default everything is denied.

-**Principal** - a user or a user group who are subject to a rule.
+**Principal** - a user or a user group who is subject to a rule.

-Permission - defines allowed or denied actions with the resource.
+**Permission** - defines allowed or denied actions with the resource.
 There are the following available types of permissions:

 * All resources: All permissions
 * Resource: All permissions